joedvorak/ag-informatics-course/module4/lab4/README.md

 1. View the list of fields in the ACRE database in your **'index.html'** page.
 2. View a single field: chronological list of all farm operations in a **'fields.html'**.

 > IMAGE: Take a screenshot a single filed that contains several data entires.
 This should correspond to the second view you created.
-Save it with the filename **'sample-view'** inside our **'lab4/images'** folder.
+Save it with the filename **'sample-view'** inside our **'HW4/images'** folder.

-## How to Submit your Lab
+## How to Submit your Homework

-Your final lab submission should contain the following files (if your images are another file type that's OK!):
+Your final homework submission should contain the following files (if your images are another file type that's OK!):

 ```
-lab4/
+HW4/
-  README.md                   <-- you should have all the pieces described in lab here
+  README.md                   <-- you should have all the pieces described in homework here
   images/                     <-- images you've uploaded
     data-model.png
     hello-world.png